 The HiSET Writing test

-Writing is one of the main ways in how we communicate thoughts, ideas, and information.
-Click here for an overview of states that are using the HiSET and what it costs by state.
+Writing is one of the main ways in which we communicate thoughts, ideas, and information.
+Check here for an overview of states that are using the HiSET and what it costs by state.

 Communication, and so also writing, is a skill that requires training and development as it is a task you’ll need to utilize for just about every job.
 You must be able to write clearly and correctly to effectively interact and communicate with people around you.